https://edibotopic.com/blog/feed.xml

 I met my partner during this time.
 She was from the place I was going (Midwest of the USA).

 I lived in two buildings in Madison, Wisconsin.
 In the first I shared a small apartment with a lovely guy who watched sermons on YouTube.
-To my relief he never mentioned anything about religion.
+Much to my relief, he never mentioned anything about religion.
 He was a really nice person.

 Then I moved to the 11th floor of a nearby building.
 It was a studio and I lived there alone.
 I had a view of frat houses and a big lake from my balcony.
-It was a great time to smoke and the cigarettes are cheap in America.
+It was a great time to smoke and the cigarettes were cheap.

-Madison has boiling summers and icy Winters.
-When Winter hit it was a kind of cold I had never experienced.
-I shivered into the Winter supplies store and said:
+Madison had boiling summers and icy Winters.
+When Winter hit there was a kind of cold I had never experienced.
+I ran to the Winter supplies store:

 They gave me gators, wicking layers, insulating layers and a bunch of other things so that I wouldn't freeze to death.